 Mental health counselors assist individuals in overcoming emotional or mental disorders, including depression and anxiety.
 They aid their clients in adjusting to major life changes by examining decisions about their future.
 Mental health counselors might work with groups, families, or individuals.

-The BLS predicts a 19% increase in jobs for this profession from 2014 to 2024.
-The BLS reported a median annual income of $41,880 for mental health counselors in 2015.
+The BLS predicts a 22% increase in jobs for this profession from 2018 to 2028.
+The BLS reported a median annual income of $44,630 for substance abuse, behavioral disorders, and mental health counselors in 2018.

 School counselors, often called guidance counselors, work in all levels of schools to provide counseling and educational advising services to students.
 School counselors help students select appropriate classes, make education plans, and adjust to the academic and social demands of school through interviews, aptitude tests, and other assessments.
 Additionally, counselors educate and assist students with behavioral, social, personal, and family issues that can interfere with scholastic success.